elo-enterprises/lab-notebooks/printer/system-assembly--repair.md

 ------------
 ### [Part 2 – Step 7.
 Installing the Silicon Heater](http://www.support.modix3d.com/silicon-heater-assembly/)
+* Assembly:
+  * Speed: Slow.
+  * Difficulty: Difficult.
+* Issues:
-* Slow assembly.
-Be careful not to damage the bed itself, or the heater, or the box.
+  * Be careful not to damage the bed itself, or the heater, or the heater box.
-* We tried to keep air bubbles from in between the bed heater and the bed, but it is difficult to know if this effort was successful.
+  * The assembly instructions includes a detailed procedure for applying the heater to the bed in order to minimize air bubbles between the surfaces.
+I tried to follow this procedure but it is difficult to know if this effort was successful.
 <center>
 <table>
   <tr>